University Health Service (UHS)

 If your UHS primary care provider (physician or nurse practitioner) considers an evaluation by a specialist necessary, s/he will refer you to a specialist.
 If transportation is a problem for you, please mention this to your provider so s/he can try to refer you to someone in the vicinity of the University.

 You may want to contact your insurance company before your visit to check whether you need a referral and whether the cost of the visit will be covered by your insurance plan.
-Many insurance plans do not cover the cost of visits to specialists.

 Payment for Visits to Specialists